PoisotLab/ms_network_prediction/manuscript.md

 ### Powerful predictive tools work better on large data volumes

-This scarcity of data limits the range of computational tools than can be used by network ecologists.
+This scarcity of data limits the range of computational tools that can be used by network ecologists.
 Most deep learning methods, for instance, are very data expensive.
 The paucity of data is compounded by a collection of biases in existing datasets.
 Species interaction data are